An oak table with a generous top and a vase-shaped column ending with three falling legs

 Description

-Oak George III, stand, occasionally tilted top table, with a generous tabletop and a vase-shaped column ending with three drooping legs.
+Oak George III, stand, occasionally tilted top table, with a generous tabletop and a vase-shaped column ending with three hanging legs.
 This antique occasional table is suitable for home use.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details